Code-At-Uni/Exercises/README.md

 # Exercises

 Exercises to be used in the Code at Uni course.
 Use pair programming to solve them quicker and in a more creative way!

+> A gem cannot be polished without friction, nor a man perfected without trials

 # HTML